yas033/pa1-utf8/README.md

 # PA1 - UTF-8: Due 10/10 at 10pm
 ## PA1 Resubmission

 ### If you want to resubmit PA1, please read this section carefully.
-In order to get full credit for you resubmission, you need to pass all the test in original PA1, while also implement an extra function described below.
+In order to get full credit for you resubmission, you need to pass all the tests in original PA1, while also implement an extra function described below.
 ### `void next_utf8_char(char str[], int32_t cpi, char result[])`

 Takes a UTF-8 encoded string and a codepoint index, and save the next UTF-8 character immediately after the character represented by the code point at the given index to result array.